Comcast beats quarterly revenue estimates fueled by broadband demand

 The company reported adjusted earnings per share of 76 cents, beating Wall Street estimates of 59 cents, according to IBES data from Refinitiv.

+Shares of the company were up 3.5% at $55.98 in early trading on Thursday.

-(Reporting by Eva Mathews in Bengaluru and Helen Coster in New York; Editing by Richard Pullin and David Goodman)
+(Reporting by Eva Mathews in Bengaluru and Helen Coster in New York; Editing by David Goodman and Steve Orlofsky)

 ((Eva.Mathews@thomsonreuters.com))